This webpage is being compiled by volunteers living in Queen Edith’s. It is just one small way to keep us all informed –

-Our local newspapers are doing a great job, and newsagents are still delivering if you want to organise something with your local shop (e.g. Cherry Hinton Mini Market on Cherry Hinton Road, near Rock Road; and the Daily Store on the corner of Cowper Road, or Megha Traders in Wulfstan Way).
+Our local newspapers are doing a great job, and newsagents are delivering if you want to organise something with your local shop (e.g. Cherry Hinton Mini Market on Cherry Hinton Road, near Rock Road; the Daily Store on the corner of Cowper Road, or Megha Traders in Wulfstan Way).

-- Community-sourced news about Queen Edith’s is being published in a daily email from the Queen Edith’s Community Forum.
+- Community-sourced news about Queen Edith’s is being published in a twice-weekly email from the Queen Edith’s Community Forum.
 You can see previous issues here and you can sign up to go on the circulation here.

 Council information and services